 Brekke Beyer – Urban Research Strategist

 A city is made by its people: it’s where we share our lives with others, yet choosing one place to lay down stakes can be interpreted as near-radical.
 Brekke understands this emotional conundrum, having recently transitioned from an 18-year career in Canada’s Navy that saw five urban centres as home (and several foreign ports as ‘local’).
 An engineer by training and trade and economic philosopher at heart, her approach to urban inquiry incorporates integrated systems and platform-style analysis.
-Her broad experience in technical resource management, Masters in Global Change, Professional Certification and Masters of Business Administration in Community Economic Development, and yoga teaching certificate make it her instinct to consider a story from every angle she can find.
-Her current research involves digging into Victoria’s commercial property leadership space and parameters that impact social inclusion and shared value creation.
+Her broad experience in technical resource management, Masters in Global Change, Professional Certification and nearly-completed Masters of Business Administration in Community Economic Development and Leadership, all rounded out with a yoga teaching certificate make it her instinct to consider a story from every angle she can find.
+She’s currently finishing her second masters with active research into Victoria’s commercial property leadership space and parameters that impact social inclusion and shared value creation.

 Dr Wendy Sarkissian – Partner Consultant